Kirizaki/backtrace_windows/Backtrace/ReadMe.txt

     Application Wizard.

 Backtrace.vcxproj.filters
     This is the filters file for VC++ projects generated using an Application Wizard.
     It contains information about the association between the files in your project and the filters.
 This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

-Backtrace.cpp
+main.cpp
     This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files:

-StdAfx.h, StdAfx.cpp
+Backtrace.h Backtrace.cpp
-    These files are used to build a precompiled header (PCH) file named Backtrace.pch and a precompiled types file named StdAfx.obj.
+    These files are used to create Backtrace class and it's implementation.

 /////////////////////////////////////////////////////////////////////////////
 Other notes: